processone/docs.ejabberd.im/content/roadmap/index.md

 ## In the Works

-- Nothing to mention here right now.
+- **Rework ejabberd Docs**

+    The [ejabberd Docs](https://docs.ejabberd.im/) site needs some reorganization, as some sections has grown quite a lot and would better be reorganized.

 ## Planned

 - **Set as default automatic SQL schema update**

     Automatic SQL schema update was included as a beta-testing feature in ejabberd 23.10 (see the [feature announcement](https://www.process-one.net/blog/automatic-schema-update-in-ejabberd/)), and it will become the default.

 - **Remove support for Rebar2**

     ejabberd includes many tweaks to support rebar3 and rebar2.
 By removing support for rebar2, we could simplify rebar.config and other files a lot.
     But more importantly, dependencies would not need to be updated just because other dependencies are updated: Rebar2 requires exact version numbers to be provided, [Rebar3 doesn't require that](https://rebar3.org/docs/configuration/dependencies/#dependency-version-handling), and [neither does Mix](https://hexdocs.pm/elixir/Version.html#module-requirements).

 ## Released

-## 2024
+### 2024

 - [24.02](https://www.process-one.net/blog/ejabberd-24-02/)
     - [Matrix gateway](../admin/configuration/modules.md/#mod_matrix_gw)